Share this Article

 The lowdown: Shipt was founded in 2014 with delivery from retailers like Costco, CVS, Target, Petco (pets need to eat too), and various grocery stores.
 Their shoppers are trained to pick the highest quality produce and products and you can text them along the way if you forgot an item or something is out of stock.

-Fees: Shipt requires a membership and has options, $99 a year or $14 a month.
+Fees: Shipt Everyday is an annual membership for $99 a year or $14 a month.
 Delivery is free on orders over $35 and there’s a $7 delivery fee for small orders.
-Select retailers have a service fee.
+You can also pay a one-time fee of $10 if you don’t want a membership.
+There are also Shipt Passes that you can buy for discounted delivery fees.

 Location: Shipt is available throughout NYC, but retailers vary by zip code.

-The bottom line: If you need someone to pick up your Target essentials and your cat’s treats from Petco too.
+The bottom line: If you need someone to pick up your Target essentials or your cat’s treats from Petco.

 The lowdown: Max Delivery was founded in 2004 and delivers groceries, household items, alcohol, and specialty items.
 There’s a "Best of New York" category with items from NYC spots like Murray’s Cheese Shop, Dylan’s Candy Bar, and Balthazar Bakery.